Adam Davidson (director)

 Adam Davidson (born August 13, 1964) is an American actor and television director from Los Angeles, California.

 Life and career

 Davidson graduated from Kenyon College in 1986. and from Columbia University School of the Arts in 1994.
 Davidson has appeared in the following films, The Day Trippers, A Match Made in Heaven, Návrat ztraceného ráje (a.k.a.
 Return to Paradise Lost), Way Past Cool, Nature Boy and Pop Life.
 In addition to acting, Davidson has also directed for several television programs which include: Community, Lost, Deadwood, Grey's Anatomy, Six Feet Under and Fringe.
-He is the son of acclaimed American theatre producer and director Gordon Davidson, who was Jewish.
+He is the son of acclaimed Jewish American theatre producer and director Gordon Davidson.

 Accolades

 His debut film as a director, The Lunch Date, won the Academy Award for Best Short Subject and the Short Film Palme d'Or at the 1990 Cannes Film Festival.